 It is a female 15-pin D-sub port.

 The ‘D’ shape ensures that VGA cables will only fit one way round.
-It is often coloured blue or black.
+It is often colored blue or black.

 A VGA cable looks like this.

 It will have a male 15-pin D-sub connector, which obviously fits nicely with the female connector on your hardware.

 A VGA connector on your AV equipment is normally there for you to connect your PC or laptop.